Case Study: Employer Access and Partnerships

 Should the career services office or faculty members push out/market opportunities only to diverse candidates upon employer request?

 Analysis: From the employer’s perspective, trying to reach and hire a diverse talent pool seems like a win-win-win.
-The employer expands its diverse hires, the career services office has a student hire, and the student has a job or internship.
-However, there are issues in terms of how to reach this hiring goal.
-Principle 3 (Ensure equitable access) and Principle 5 (Protect confidentiality) are important considerations in this matter.
+The employer improves the diversity of its workforce, the career services office has a student hire, and the student has a job or internship.
+However, there are numerous existing and potential problems with this scenario.
+Principles 2 (Act without bias), Principle 3 (Ensure equitable access), Principle 4 (Comply with laws), and Principle 5 (Protect confidentiality) are relevant to this scenario.

 The fact that an employer has provided financial support should not enable the employer to receive special considerations that do not permit equitable access to and consideration for opportunities by all students.
 Nor should financial support compromise the confidentiality of students’ personal information.
-There are methods available to reach and inform diverse students of opportunities without having to compromise the NACE Principles.
+There are methods available to reach and inform diverse students of opportunities without having to compromise the NACE Principles or violate applicable laws governing nondiscrimination in employment.
 Additionally, merely providing financial support should not convince an education institution to bypass its legal requirements and subject itself to potential liability.

-If there is a student perception that recruiting is exclusionary, one must consider possible broader consequences, such as a potential lawsuit.
-In addition, the identification of individual diverse students and referral of these individuals to an employer not only violates the intent of the NACE Principles but also may be illegal.
-In this regard, if career centers assist employers in discriminating against certain classifications of individuals, it could be exposing the university to potential lawsuits.
-To avoid potential legal problems, the institution’s legal counsel and affirmative action office should be consulted.
+If recruiting is exclusionary or perceived as such by students, one must consider possible broader consequences, such as a potential lawsuit.
+In addition, the identification of individual diverse students and referral of these individuals to an employer not only violates the intent of the NACE Principles but also is illegal.
+In this regard, if career centers assist employers in discriminating against certain classifications of individuals, these actions will expose the university to potential lawsuits and significant legal risks.
+To avoid these potential legal problems, the institution’s legal counsel and affirmative action office should be consulted.

 Faculty might be contacted directly by employers and offer to help students seek employment; however, there are potential risks—both legally and ethically—with their doing so, as well.
 Please refer to “A Faculty Guide to Ethical and Legal Standards in Student Hiring.”
 Faculty may need to be informed of these guidelines.
 Please note that the guidelines are not exclusive to faculty: They can also be provided to others on campus who would benefit from them.